St-Viateur Bagel: Bagels

 St-Viateur sells several varieties of Montreal-style bagels including: plain, sesame, poppy, all dressed, whole wheat, cinnamon & raisin, rosemary & sea salt, blueberry, pumpernickel and muesli.
 Their website provides nutritional information on each bagel including ingredients and allergens.
 Each bagel ranges between 200 and 240 calories per 2 servings (1 serving is listed as half of a bagel).
 An order of two dozen bagels is priced between $22 and $25CAD.

-Services

-In addition to in-store and delivery service, St-Viateur offers a catering service with 24 hours' notice.
-The catering menu includes various options such as smoked salmon platters, cheese platters, and salads.
-Additionally, a St-Viateur food truck operates exclusively throughout the spring into the fall, and is available to book for private and corporate events.
-The shop also offers branded merchandise including T-shirts, tote bags, aprons, pins, key chains, and bread knives.
-The merchandise is emblazoned with their signature bagel logo.
-St-Viateur ships bagels nationwide and to the United States.

 In the media

 The closing of the Monkland Village location of St-Viateur in March 2019 was widely reported across Montreal and National news outlets.

 In 2018, the Globe and Mail published an article detailing how wood-burning businesses that are unable to meet emission bylaw requirements will be forced to switch to gas or electric.
 The article cited St-Viateur among other traditional bagels shops which would be directly impacted by this development.
 St-Viateur Bagel has since installed a filter to reduce emissions and comply with updated local emissions bylaws.

-In 2020, St-Viateur Bagel is featured in an episode, season 3 episode 5, of the Netflix show Somebody Feed Phil.
+In 2020, St-Viateur Bagel was featured in an episode, season 3 episode 5, of the Netflix show Somebody Feed Phil.